Seiðr/Fornsed or "Norse Shamanism"

 The Wisdom or Knowledge competitions in the Eddas

-Way may taste "divine speech" and learning through this tool.
+We may taste "divine speech" and learning through this tool.

 The Norse Gods and Goddesses

-We get to know the Norse gods and goddesses: their teachings, energy and character traits.
-Their days of the week.
-The interaction of sacred feminine and masculine principles in Norse lore.
+We get to know the Norse gods and goddesses: their teachings, energy and character traits; their days of the week; the interaction of sacred feminine and masculine principles in Norse lore.

 Human Roles